derat/yambs/README.md

 It can simplify adding multiple standalone recordings: given a [CSV] or [TSV] file describing recordings, `yambs` can open the [Add Standalone Recording] page for each with various fields pre-filled.
-The [Add Work] page can be seeded in a similar manner.
+The [Add Label] and [Add Work] pages can be seeded in a similar manner.

 `yambs` can also read `key=value` lines from text files to seed the [Add Release] page, and it can use [Bandcamp] and [Qobuz] album pages and local MP3